uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 )
 ```

-Now we can iterate over each `alpha` value, apply a CV elastic net, and extract the minimum and one standard error MSE values and their respective $\lambda$ values.
+Now we can iterate over each `alpha` value, apply a CV elastic net, and extract the minimum and one standard error MSE values and their respective $$\lambda$$ values.

 ```r